Cheap internet plans and providers 2025

 - Speeds – 300 – 1,000 Mbps

-- Prices starting at – $35.00/mo.*
+- Prices starting at – $35.00/mo.** with mobile plan

 What are the cheapest internet plans?

-The cheapest internet plans will have lower speeds, so determine the speed you need before exploring cheap internet options to ensure you’re getting the right amount of internet speed for your devices and internet activities.
+The cheapest internet plans will have slower speeds, so determine the speed you need before exploring cheap internet options to ensure you’re getting the right amount of internet speed for your devices and internet activities.

 Cheapest Wi-Fi plans: under $50/mo.

-Provider | Monthly price* | Download speeds | Monthly equipment fee* |
+Provider | Starting price* | Download speed | Equipment fee |

 ---|---|---|---|